Stevie1704/aicodec/README.md

 aicodec init
 ```

 This command will guide you through an interactive setup to create a `.aicodec/config.json` file.
-This file tells `aicodec` which files to include or exclude when building context for the LLM.

 ### Step 2: Aggregating Context